• Skip to main content

 Tip: Because this is an old-fashioned boiled caramel icing, it must be spread while still warm.
 As it sets on the cake, it develops the consistency of smooth fudge!

-Can Butter Be Used Instead of Shortening?
+Can Butter Be Used Instead of Shortening in cooked icing?

 Unfortunately, you will not get the same result with butter.
 Butter and shortening have different fat and moisture ratios.